shadowofhobbit/quotes-bot/README.md

 # quotes-bot

-A simple Telegram bot that responds to /quote command with a random quote.
+A simple Telegram bot using a webhook that responds to /quote command with a random quote.

 Available at https://t.me/test_quotes_bot.